Are you looking for easy, yet healthy pancakes to make?

 PLEASE NOTE: If you use the bananas or applesauce to substitute the eggs, you cannot use all coconut flour!

-I found that by adding 1 TABLESPOON of cassava flour, it helps the pancakes hold together.
+I found that by adding 1 TABLESPOON of cassava flour, it helps the pancakes hold together if you are using a nonstick griddle and 2-3 TABLESPOONS if you are cooking them in a frying pan.

 Please note that every brand of cassava flour is different.